Synchronization of endogenous business cycles: Introduction

+In this paper, we attack this problem from a new angle, taking advantage of the fact that business cycles synchronize differently if they are endogenous or exogenous.
+We consider a system composed of different countries that produce business cycles independently but are connected through international trade linkages.
+Countries are hit by idiosyncratic shocks.
+In this situation, exogenous business cycle models lead to comovement, or positive correlation, among countries' economic activity exclusively from the propagation of the shocks.
+For example, when two countries are in a steady state and country 1 is hit by a positive shock, country 1 increases its demand to country 2 and makes country 2's economy grow above the steady state, too.
+This produces a positive correlation between the macroeconomic dynamics of the two countries.
+According to the endogenous view, instead, comovement arises from the \textit{synchronization} of the non-linear dynamics of the two countries.

-Synchronization is a generic property of interacting components of a dynamical system to align their non-linear dynamics in a way that they operate in synchrony, provided some conditions are satisfied.
-(In this paper, we use the term synchronization in this technical sense, \textit{not} as a synonym of comovement and correlation as usual in economics.)
-Synchronization is one of the most fascinating phenomena across the natural sciences.
-It applies to very diverse systems such as oscillating pendula, flashing fireflies, firing neurons, and applauding audiences \citep{strogatz2004sync}.
+Synchronization is a generic property of interacting components of a dynamical system to align their non-linear dynamics in a way that they operate in synchrony, provided they are sufficiently ``close''.
+(In this paper, we use the term synchronization in this technical sense, \textit{not} as a synonym of comovement and positive correlation as usual in economics.)
+Synchronization is a fascinating phenomenon that applies to very diverse systems such as oscillating pendula, flashing fireflies, firing neurons, and applauding audiences \citep{strogatz2004sync}.
+It has rarely been applied to economics.

+To the extent that shock propagation and synchronization produce different empirical predictions on comovement, we can indirectly test whether the exogenous or endogenous views are a better description of the business cycle.

+We find that the propagation of exogenous shocks produces a much lower comovement than the synchronization of endogenous business cycles.
+In particular, shock propagation falls short of generating a level of comovement that is as high as in the data, as in standard models of trade and exogenous shocks \citep{kose2006can}.
+By contrast, the empirical level of comovement can be matched by combining the synchronization of endogenous cycles with (relatively small) exogenous shocks.